Automating-GIS-processes/site/source/lessons/L2/geopandas-basics.rst

 Okey, now we have additional information that is useful to be able to recognice what the feature represents.

-Before exporting the data it is useful to **determine the spatial reference system for the GeoDataFrame.**
+Before exporting the data it is useful to **determine the coordinate reference system (projection) for the GeoDataFrame.**

-As was shown earlier, GeoDataFrame has a property called *.crs* that shows the coordinate system of the data which is empty (None) in our case since we are creating the data from the scratch:
+GeoDataFrame has a property called *.crs* that (more about projection on next tutorial) shows the coordinate system of the data which is empty (None) in our case since we are creating the data from the scratch: